seancookr/fun_with_rspec/README.md

 # Goals

 - Focus on red/green cycles, refactoring to get the next test passing.
-- Learn how to spot edge cases in your design.
+- Learn how to identify boundry conditions in the problem and the special edge cases